Mood Disorders and Compulsive Behavior

 Mirasol's Mood Disorder Treatment program is one-of-a-kind.
 Whether a woman is struggling with severe depression, self-mutilation, bipolar disorder, an anxiety disorder, a personality disorder or other compulsive behaviors, Mirasol's team of experts helps the client learn the skills that she needs to function in the world and create the kind of life she wants to live.

 The symptoms of a client's mood disorder may likely interfere with her relationship with food and body image and she may develop an eating disorder and/or substance abuse.

-The treatment for mood disorders consists primarily of dialectical behavioral therapy (DBT), cognitive behavioral therapy, and neurofeedback.
+The treatment for mood disorders consists primarily of dialectical behavioral therapy (DBT) and cognitive behavioral therapy.
 At Mirasol we do not prescribe medication freely, but only when we feel that alternative treatment modalities aren't sufficient.
 DBT can help a resident experience her emotions, but teaches her the necessary impulse control to accompany them.
 A client learns to become more mindful of her environment and her feelings.

 A resident will learn life skills to help her deal with distress tolerance, reality acceptance skills, interpersonal skills, and skills with which she can regulate her emotions.